 🥣 How to Make It

 To make homemade dog food, I use my Instant Pot, but you can use any pressure cooker.
-To make homemade dog food on the stove you can check out my recipe for homemade dog food on the stove.
-You can also make this with a crockpot/slow cooker, just cook the meat first on the stove - then combine it all and let it cook on low for a few hours to let the flavors come together.
+To make homemade dog food on the stove, you can check out my recipe for homemade dog food on the stove.
+You can also make this with a crockpot or slow cooker, just cook the meat first on the stove – then combine it all and let it cook on low for a few hours to let the flavors come together.

 Add the drained meat back to the Instant Pot.
 (Picture 4) Dump in the leftover rice and mix well.
 (Picture 5) If you are using barley, quinoa, oats, or sweet potatoes instead of rice, skip to the next step.
-(I mix in the leftover rice early in the process, because it is usually in a huge clump that needs to be broken up into smaller pieces.
+(I mix in the leftover rice early in the process because it is usually in a huge clump that needs to be broken up into smaller pieces.
 This is difficult to do once the Instant Pot is full.)
+I use Instant Pot rice that has been previously cooked.

 Next, add the bone broth and coconut oil.
 Stir to combine and let the coconut oil melt.
 (Picture 6)